New · Cohort 4AI-Powered Data Engineering Cohort 4 goes live 26 September · only 40 seatsRegister Now

 Score against the exact role

-Instead of generic resume feedback, Resume Lab reads the job description and compares your resume against that role.
+Instead of generic resume feedback, Resume Score reads the job description and compares your resume against that role.

 Role-fit signals